JoylessDevil/alobeidli.ae/README.md

 # README

-A static terminal-style portfolio built with HTML, CSS, and JavaScript.
+A static terminal-style portfolio built with HTML, CSS, and JavaScript

 ## Files